 Catching a first glimpse of Kilimanjaro in person is a bit surreal.
 I’ve seen many pictures of it but none of them can fully capture the incredible aura and presence that emanates from its being.
 It commands you to look and be humbled, but there is also a peaceful serenity that invites you to it.
 From afar it is a mystery, yet we were soon to get to know it up close and personal.

-The gate area was a bustling place.
-Inside, there seemed to be close to a couple hundred trekkers waiting to begin their ascent just like us.
+After traveling by bus for approximately an hour we finally reached the gate.
+It was here that we first had to register and wait for the porters to be selected and our gear to be distributed.
+The gate area was a bustling place with a couple hundred trekkers waiting within to begin their ascent.
 Outside, several porters lined up vying to be selected for work.
 We had already met our chief guide and 3 assistant guides, but still needed to gather our cook and around 2 porters per person to carry our bags, tents, and food.
 The items also had to be fairly distributed as the regulations limit porters to carrying a maximum of 20kg (44lbs).

-At around 11am our Chief Guide (Dickson) announced that we were ready and we set off.
+At 11am our Chief Guide (Dickson) announced that we were ready and we set off.
 I admit that I was a little nervous to begin, not knowing what was before me.
 I also wasn’t at all chuffed that the very first part was straight up hill in approximately 26o C (80o F) heat.
-For I am a Pitta.
-Many may think that I am a pain in the ass (p.i.t.a), but what I am referring to is my body type.
-According to Ayurveda being a Pitta body type means (among other things) that I am very warm and emanate a lot of heat (which earned me the nickname ‘charcoal’).
-This also means that I don’t function very well in the heat.
-So today did not bode well for being particularly easy on me.
+Since I don’t function very well in the heat, the day was not expected to be easy on me.

 The other thing that worried me was my breathing.
 I am asthmatic and although I have a slow acting inhaler that I dose with every 12 hours, my lungs have never been particularly strong.
 Much of my nervousness stemmed from how well I would be able to breathe at higher altitude and keep pace with the group.
 So I was glad when I heard that the phrase of the week was “pole pole”, which in Swahili means slowly slowly.

-I remained very conscientious to drink water regularly, both due to the heat and as a recommendation to help with acclimatization.
-All in all the start was going well, but after a couple of hours I was starving.
-It was now around 1.30p and I hadn’t eaten since breakfast at 7a.
-So our lunch break could not have come too soon and was right on queue.
-As expected, we lunched off trail on whatever available seating we could find.
+Around 1.30p , we stopped for lunch off trail.
 A lunch box was provided for us each day and usually consisted of a vegetable samosa, fried chicken leg, 1/2 carrot and butter sandwich, (super) hard boiled egg, tropical fruit drink, and cookies.
 I couldn’t have been happier in that moment, eating and relaxing in the exotic outdoors.

 The next few hours of the trek were tiring.
 I made my first mistake of scoffing down everything in the lunch box at once, which made me heavier and more tired than usual and my stomach a little upset.
 I also made the second mistake of still trying to keep pace with the rest.
 The pace was actually being set by a lead guide at the front (whereas another couple of guides stayed at the back to keep a check on any stragglers).
 Apparently my ideal level of pole was slightly slower than the rest of the group but I just didn’t know it yet, and as with every mountain, the level terrain never lasts long and we had 1490 m (4888 ft) to climb today.
 So between the steep trail, heat, faster pace, and heavy lunch I was ready to roll into camp.

-Again, camp could not have come too soon and the timing was right on queue.
-It must have been around 4.30p when we strolled into Machame Camp and I was looking forward to my bowl of warm water to wash with.
-Although I was able to cope with the heat, I was now covered in several layers of sweat and dust.
-Even my hat and headband were drenched (and unusable for the rest of the trip!).
-But first we had to sign in and register at camp (as we would have to do at every camp) and get our designated tents.
+We arrived around 4.30p and had to sign in and register at camp (as we would have to do at every camp) and get our designated tents.
 Since there were no other single females in the group to share with, I was fortunate to have a tent to myself.